Training & Route

 There will be coffee stops en route.
 At the Angelfish at the canal centre, and a coffee van at Kingswood Pavilion.
 The local community will also be hosting tea and cake stands en route at Woolley, near the Church, at Southstoke, near the church and at Oldfield Secondary School.
 Please bring cash to support them.
 The profits will be split between Julian House and the community projects.

 If you’re walking the full 20 mile route, we recommend taking a packed lunch.
 However, if you do wish to stop there are several pub options on route including Bathampton Mill, The George, the Packhorse in Southstoke, Hope & Anchor and The Angelfish cafe.
 Please check their websites to see if they are open on the day and if you need to place a booking in advance.

 Is there parking at the checkpoints?

-Parking is free at Kingswood Sports Pavilion (closes 18:30) and Newbridge P&R and St Gregory School Sixth Form Centre.
-The Canal Centre and Bathampton Mill charge for parking, however, drop off and collection is allowed. £10 all day at Bathampton (accepts card and cash) and £6 all day at Canal Centre, (card and cash accepted.)
+Parking is free at Kingswood Sports Pavilion (closes 18:30), Newbridge P&R and St Gregory School Sixth Form Centre.
+Parking at the Canal Visitor Centre is £6.50 all day (card and cash accepted).

-A copy of the shuttle bus timetable will be emailed to you and uploaded to our website closer to the event, allowing you to plan your day.
+A copy of the shuttle service timetable will be emailed to you and uploaded to our website closer to the event, allowing you to plan your day.